JorisPLA7/ASMExperiments/README.md

 # Usage

-Made to be used with https://wiki.debian.org/ArmEabiPort
+Made to be compiled and used with https://wiki.debian.org/ArmEabiPort

 # Creators:
 - Joris Placette - joris@placette.fr